dart-lang/site-www/src/_guides/language/evolution.md

 ### Dart 2.17

-Dart 2.17 expanded enum functionality with class-like enums, also known as enhanced enums.
+Dart 2.17 expanded enum functionality with enhanced enums.
-These allow enum declarations to define members including fields, constructors, methods, getters, etc.
+Enhanced enums allow enum declarations to define members including fields, constructors, methods, getters, etc.
 For more information, see the
 [Enhanced enums][] section of the language tour.